 What is an IGSN?¶

 The International Generic Sample Number (IGSN) is a globally unique and persistent identifier used to reference physical samples in research.
 It is governed by the IGSN e.V. organisation and issued through the DataCite DOI infrastructure.
+Within that infrastructure, the current form of the identifier is formally referred to as an IGSN ID, reflecting its implementation as a DOI through the IGSN and DataCite partnership.
+Throughout this site we use the term IGSN for clarity and brevity, but the two terms refer to the same thing in the context of the Heritage Samples Registry.

 An IGSN provides a stable, resolvable reference for a specific sample, allowing it to be unambiguously cited, discovered, and linked to related research outputs across the web.